 Eligibility: Some people can’t open an account at a traditional bank or credit union—even if they want to.
-Regulatory requirements like Know Your Customer (KYC) require banks to gather information that individuals might not have available.
+Regulatory requirements like Know Your Customer (KYC) require banks to gather the information that individuals might not have available.
 For example, opening an account at most U.S. banks requires a valid government-issued ID.
 Some propose increased financial inclusion by using tiered KYC rules.
 For example, you might be allowed to open a low-risk account (that limits how much you can save, spend, and transfer each month) with minimal documentation.
 But to work with higher dollar amounts, you’d need to satisfy KYC and anti-money-laundering (AML) rules.

 Access to credit: It’s hard to get a loan unless you have a high credit score, easily documentable income, or collateral to secure a loan.
 That leaves much of the world’s population unable to borrow.
 But financial inclusion initiatives often aim to create credit reporting agencies and expand their reach.
 What’s more, microlending provides access to funds for small businesses worldwide—at an affordable rate.

 Insurance: When disaster strikes, the financially excluded rarely have sufficient insurance in place.
 To change that, insurers are developing simplified offerings that are easy to work with.
-Once again, technology is critical to helping insurers serve low-income customers at a large scale.
+Once again, technology is critical to helping insurers serve low-income customers on a large scale.
 Customers need the ability to enroll on a mobile device and make small premium payments—while remaining profitable for insurers.